zuetesei/portfolio/README.md

 # My Portfolio

 ## Purpose
-This is my second attempt to build a portfolio website that showcases my work as a Web Developr.
+This was my second attempt to build a portfolio website that showcases my work as a Web Developr.

 ## Build With:
 * HTML